In This Section...

 - Safety Campaign related to spring break and other high-risk times.

 UW-Whitewater takes a proactive stand against underage alcohol possession or consumption on campus.
 Various informational programs on this issue are presented throughout the academic year.
 Institutional and Residence Hall policies have been established to deal with alcohol situations.
-University Police will issue citations to those persons found in violation of State Law.
+University Police may issue citations to those persons found in violation of State Law.
 With each new violation, the fine is increased and the loss of a driver's license may also occur.
 In addition to law enforcement action or court sanctions, students may be held accountable for violations of university rules.

 UW-Whitewater is very concerned about sexual assault and has many programs and policies in place to prevent and deal with sexual assaults (see Sexual Assault).